CadenceDoyle/ABM_BMI/ABM_BMI.md

 In this figure, I plot the distribution of the final BMIs, or the BMI Equilibrium, in each model run.
-Similar to the model above, the “face\_wrap” function allows me to split the data into four graphs, each containing the runs of a separate scenarios.
+Similar to the model above, the “facet\_wrap” function allows me to split the data into four graphs, each containing the runs of a separate scenarios.
 I changed the “run\_id” to a factor, since the “run\_id”s are discrete and not continuous variables.